Eating healthy this winter doesn’t mean giving up cozy comfort food

 There’s something about colder weather that makes us want to seek out comfort, especially when it comes to food.
 But there’s no need to sacrifice those health and fitness goals when you want to indulge in comfort foods.

-Hearty meals like meatloaf and chicken pot pie warm our bodies and souls — and often leave us swapping jeans for sweatpants when our waistlines need a bit more breathing room.
+Hearty meals like meatloaf and chicken pot pie warm our bodies and souls — but often leave us swapping jeans for sweatpants when our waistlines need a bit more breathing room.

-Here are a few changes you can make to some of those traditional cold-weather meals to keep your health goals on track.
+Here are a few changes that can make a difference in the overall calorie and macronutrient content of traditional cold-weather meals to keep your health goals on track.

 Bowl of beef chili with side bowls of comfort food fixings including sour cream, greens and shredded yellow cheese